jsomsanith/ngMyo/README.md

 name        | description                                            | Default value
 ------------|--------------------------------------------------------|--------------
-broadcastOnConnected | Boolean.
-If ngMyo should broadcast ('ngMyoConnected', myoId) on device connection | true broadcastOnDisconnected | Boolean.
-If ngMyo should broadcast ('ngMyoDisconnected', myoId) on device disconnection | true broadcastOnLockUnlock | Boolean.
-If ngMyo should broadcast ('ngMyoLock'/'ngMyoUnlock', myoId) on device lock/unlock | true skipOneOrientationEvery | Integer.
+timeBeforeReconnect | Integer.
+The number of milliseconds before reconnection when ngMyo lose websocket connection | 3000 autoApply | Boolean.
+If true, ngMyo will trigger a safe digest at the end of websocket open and close, and at the end of each event | true skipOneOrientationEvery | Integer.
 The Myo armband trigger an orientation event every 20ms (on average).
 Depending on the callbacks, this can lead to performance issues.
 This option allows you to skip one event every {option} triggered event. | 2 (skip half of the events) useRollPitchYaw | Boolean.
 If true, ngMyo will calculate roll/pitch/yaw and pass them to the orientation callback functions | true rollPitchYawScale | Integer.
 Scale for roll/pitch/yaw.
-Each value will be between 0 and {option}. | 18 lockUnlockPose | String.
+Each value will be between 0 and {option}. | 18 broadcastOnConnected | Boolean.
+If ngMyo should broadcast ('ngMyoConnected', myoId) on device connection | true broadcastOnDisconnected | Boolean.
+If ngMyo should broadcast ('ngMyoDisconnected', myoId) on device disconnection | true broadcastOnLockUnlock | Boolean.
+If ngMyo should broadcast ('ngMyoLock'/'ngMyoUnlock', myoId) on device lock/unlock | true lockUnlockPose | String.
 Pose that will be used for lock/unlock device only.
 The registered callbacks for this pose event won't be triggered | 'thumb_to_pinky' lockUnlockPoseTime | Integer.
 The number of milliseconds that the user must execute du lockUnlockPoseTime to lock/unlock the device | 500 poseTime | Integer.
 The number of milliseconds that the user must execute the pose to trigger the callbacks.
 This option limits the number of accidental pose. | 250

 ##### Myo device methods